JordanRL/Fermat/docs/getting-started/comparing.md

 For values that cannot be represented as an `integer` or `float` accurately, using the native inequality operators will result in erroneous results.
 In some cases, this might also result in underflow and overflow of the native types.

-Because of this, all comparisons, including equality comparisons which would normally be `==` or `===` in PHP, should be performed using the comparison operators provided on all objects which extend the `Number` abstract class.
+Because of this, all comparisons, including equality comparisons which would normally be `==` or `===` in PHP, should be performed using the comparison methods provided on all objects which extend the `Number` abstract class.

 !!! warning "Complex Number Limitations"
     The `ComplexNumber` abstract class, and all of its child classes, only implement the `isEqual()` method.
 This is because inequality is poorly defined for complex numbers.
 There is no sensible and consistent way to evaluate the statement `(2+2i) >= (1+1i)`, even though one might expect this to return true.